blitzbugg/Netflix-Clone/README.md

 # React + Vite

-I am just cloning the Netflix for learning purpose.
+I am just creating a landing page of Netflix.
+Here you can see the trending movies and their trailers.
+I used axios to implement this project.

+## Technologies

+- React
+- Vite
+- Axios

 ## Getting Started